Best Place Names

 Arizona pioneers apparently were big on dessert in the desert.
-We have Strawberry, Cherry, Peach Springs, Punkin Center and Dateland.
+New Mexico has a place called Pie Town but Arizona has Strawberry, Cherry, Peach Springs, Punkin Center and Dateland.
 Pie anyone?

-And for good measure, Arizona places include Bumblebee, Bagdad, Congress, Cornville, Crown King, Oatman, Three Way, Teec Nos Pos and Tuba City.
+For good measure, Arizona places also include Bumblebee, Bagdad, Congress, Cornville, Crown King, Oatman, Three Way, Teec Nos Pos and Tuba City.
 Ahhh, it's all music to my ears.

-Nothing -- Fittingly there isn't much in this empty spot along U.S. 93 northwest of Wickenburg except a tall sign and some road ruins.
+Nothing -- Fittingly there isn't much in this empty spot along U.S. 93 northwest of Wickenburg except a tall sign, roadside ruins and a telecommunications tower.

 Why -- I grew up hearing the song "why, oh why, oh why, oh -- why did i ever leave Ohio?"
 Then I got to Arizona and pondered why anyone would name a town Why.
 Just because.